Departing for Iceland, Greenland and Svalbard 2014 Workshops and Expeditions

-The Canon 1DX will remain my primary camera of choice for these trips.
-I will also carry a couple of spare batteries so that I can cycle them in and out of warm pockets.
+I usually make a dedicated post on what equipment I am taking with me on each trip but I have just not had time over the last few weeks so am including it here: The Canon 1DX will remain my primary camera of choice for these trips.
+I will also carry a back up Canon 1DS MK3 and a couple of spare batteries so that I can shoot with both cameras when on ship and zodiac in the Arctic.
 Experience has shown me that I can pretty much go an entire day without a battery change but I like to have spares on hand just in case.
-I did long ponder the idea of taking a camera with more mega pixels with me (particularly for Namibia) but I have ultimately decided that the quality of the pixels in the 1DX are more than good enough for my requirements.
-I have been making really wonderful 20 x 30 and 40 x 60 inch prints from Canon 1DX files and my agent recently sold a 24 x 100 inch print (also from a 1DX file) from Antarctica at his gallery in Aspen in the USA.
-Suffice to say the quality of the pixels makes a huge difference to the final output and the 1DX has truly fantastic pixels.
+I have long pondered the idea of taking a camera with more mega pixels with me (particularly for Iceland) but I have ultimately decided that the quality of the pixels in the 1DX are more than good enough for my requirements.
+I have been making really wonderful 20 x 30 and 40 x 60 inch prints from Canon 1DX files and have now sold quite a lot of large prints made with images taken with the 1DX.
+The 1DSMK3 is somewhat long in the tooth these days, but it still makes excellent photographs at low ISO and in its rugged 1-seris body its the ideal 2nd body for photography in the Arctic regions.

 Gura Gear Bataflae 32L: (carry on luggage – Believe it or not this does all fit in the one camera bag!)